GIM-LLC/GIM/HINTS.md

 - Click each of the 4 footer headers til they read " HELP FREE MY SOUL"
 - Click all of the social media icons
 - Click the faint yellow ghost on the bottom left of the site
 - With another user, scrole over the "join us" tab on the nav bar.
-Have the other user click DON'T until the site shakes
+Have the other user click DON'T a few until the site shakes
 - Type somthing into the search bar
   - Answer the first question by looking in the Employee Memorial Fundraiser section
   - Answer the second question by looking scrolling over the Core Values section and checking out the green highlighted letters in the text